 Mort

-The sarcastic, talking door knocker to Elena Galathynius’ tomb, he offers cryptic wisdom with a sharp tongue.
+Mort is the sarcastic, talking door knocker to Elena Galathynius’ tomb, he offers cryptic wisdom with a sharp tongue.
 He is made from ancient magic, and was thus unaffected by the King of Adarlan’s recent magical ban.

 Kaltain Rompier